-1. Discussion.
-The CE Program is designed to provide the Commander, CO, or Director unfiltered and unbiased feedback on issues involving command integrity and accountability.
+- 1. Discussion.
+The CE Program is designed to provide the commander, CO, or director unfiltered and unbiased feedback on issues involving command integrity and accountability.
 The last page of enclosure (1) provides a flowchart which shows the basic steps for performing the CE process at the command level.
 The flowchart also displays suggested locations for key metrics, which will help evaluate the effectiveness of the CE Program.
 Generally, an activity's mission, complexity, and size will govern the total requirements for the CE function.
 Though preferred, smaller commands and activities may not warrant a full-time effort.
-This instruction describes the essential elements for having a successful CE Program within the NETC domain.
+This instruction describes the essential elements for having a successful CE Program within the NETC domain. - 2.
+Staffing.

-2. Staffing.
 The function should be staffed with full-time or part-time individuals who collectively possess the skills and knowledge for performing reviews of the activity's mission critical and associated support functions.
-The CE Officer reports to the Commander, CO, or Director.
-Typically, daily administrative supervision is provided by the Executive Officer or Executive Director.
+The CE Officer reports to the commander, CO, or director and shall be appointed in writing.
+Typically, daily administrative supervision is provided by the executive officer or executive director.
 For complex subjects, temporary augmentation of the CE staff by civilian or military subject matter experts is encouraged.
 When appropriate, use a CE Review Board to perform cash counts and similar recurring fiduciary reviews.
-See enclosure (2) for details.

-3. Annual Review Plan.
-Prior to the start of a fiscal year, it is suggested that the CE Officer develop an annual plan of areas to review.
+See enclosure (2) for details. - 3.
+Annual Review Plan.
+Prior to the start of a fiscal year (FY), it is suggested that the CE Officer develop an annual plan of areas to review.
 It should focus on areas susceptible to fraud, waste, or mismanagement.
-The plan is normally approved by the Commander, CO, or Director.
+The plan is normally approved by the commander, CO, or director.
 An annual command notice can be useful in alerting managers to upcoming reviews.
 To aid in planning, it is suggested that an inventory of potential review areas be developed.
 An excellent source is the inventory developed for the command's MICP.
-See reference (d) for NETC MICP guidance.
+See paragraph 4a of this instruction for NETC MICP guidance.
 The plan needs to be updated as changes occur.
 To prevent duplication of effort, avoid conducting reviews on areas that have undergone recent credible management examinations.
-Retain annual review plans for review during NETC-CIS.
-Reference (l) provides CI guidance.
+Retain annual review plans for review during NETC CIs.
+Reference (1) provides CI guidance.